M. Clifford Townsend: Early life

-Maurice Clifford Townsend, known as Clifford to his friends and family, was born on a farm in Blackford County, Indiana to David and Lydia Glancy Townsend on August 11, 1884.
+Maurice Clifford Townsend was born on a farm in Blackford County, Indiana to David and Lydia Glancy Townsend on August 11, 1884.
 He had one sister, Myrtle, and the two were raised on a country farm.
-He was the great-great-grandson of Eber Townsend (1760-1822) who fought in the Revolutionary War as a volunteer in the New York militia.
-After completing high school in 1901 he worked as a teamster in the oil fields during the Indiana Gas Boom, and later in a factory.
+He was the great-great-grandson of Eber Townsend (1760–1822) who fought in the Revolutionary War as a volunteer in the New York militia.

+After completing high school in 1901, Townsend worked as a teamster in the oil fields during the Indiana Gas Boom, and later in a factory.
 In 1907 he entered Marion College in Grant County.
 After working as a teacher for six years to pay for his education, he graduated in 1907.
-He then taught in the common schools and served as school superintendent for different counties between 1909 and 1919.
+He then taught in the common schools until 1909, when he became the superintendent of Blackford County schools.
+He remained superintendent there until 1919.

 He entered politics as a representative in the Indiana House in 1923.
 His single term in the legislature was focused mostly on reforming the state's tax code, an issue he worked on up through his term as governor.

+From 1925 to 1929, he served as superintendent of Grant County schools.
+When he began his tenure, he also became a member of the executive committee of the Indiana's Teachers Association.

 In 1928 he ran an unsuccessful campaign for Congress but was defeated.
-He then returned to education, serving again as a school superintendent and on the executive committee of the Indiana's Teachers Association in 1929.
-Townsend's experience in education made Paul V. McNutt consider him as a candidate for Lieutenant Governor and helped him to win the nomination at the state's Democratic convention in 1932.
+Townsend's experience made Paul V. McNutt consider him as a candidate for Lieutenant Governor and helped him to win the nomination at the state's Democratic convention in 1932.